derRiesenOtter/bachelor/docs/thesis/discussion.typ

 == Block Decomposition vs. Raw Sequence

-The comparison between simple models using either block decomposition or full sequence input revealed that while block decomposition achieved results comparable to the sequence-based approach on one dataset, its performance dropped significantly on the other.
-In the case of @nn models, which are capable of automatically learning and extracting complex features from raw data, applying block decomposition effectively limits the available information.
+The comparison between simple models using either block decomposition or the raw sequence input revealed that using the block decomposition does not benefit the models.
+In the case of @nn, which are capable of automatically learning and extracting complex features from raw data, applying block decomposition effectively limits the available information.
 This reduction in input detail likely explains the slight performance decrease observed with these models.

 Similarly, applying block decomposition to the traditional @ml model XGBoost did not yield strong results.
 This suggests that the simplified representation